caryan/tomorrow-said-toad/content/posts/python_function_call_overhead/index.md

 plt.savefig("function_call_overheads_{}.svg".format(platform.python_version()))
 ```

 We get typical plots like below for Python 3.8.
 There are some outliers with large uncertainty which I attribute to not being careful about making sure there was nothing else going on.
 The results are not as linear as I expected.
-Particularly for the "Function No Arg" case there seems to be a step around a depth of 5 and and the error bars are inconsistent with the linear model.
+Particularly for the "Function No Arg" case there seems to be a step around a depth of 5 and the error bars are inconsistent with the linear model.
 Nevertheless, the approach gives reproducible results over multiple runs.

 {{< figure src="function_call_overheads_3.8.3.svg" width="100%">}}